brycewray/hugo-site/content/posts/2021/09/taming-time-based-one-time-passwords-totps.md

 As you may know, certain password management apps allow you to keep your TOTPs in there with your normal passwords.
 That's certainly better than not using TOTPs at all, but doesn’t strictly follow best practices.
 Ideally, you should use separate apps for such purposes to avoid the proverbial "all-your-eggs-in-one-basket" situation.

 Now, let's get into the story of the apps themselves.
-As is true for many stories, there are bad guys and good guys---or, at least, not-so-good guys and mostly good guys.
+As is true for many stories, there are bad guys and good guys --- or, at least, not-so-good guys and mostly good guys.

 ### The bad (or not-so-good) guys

-As the Techlore video explains in detail, the technology behind TOTPs is an open standard, so your TOTPs should be *yours*—and that means the “secrets” (or “seeds”) and the QR codes that go with them.
+As the Techlore video explains in detail, the technology behind TOTPs is an open standard, so your TOTPs should be *yours* — and that means the “secrets” (or “seeds”) and the QR codes that go with them.
 They shouldn’t be locked into any particular OS, device, or app.
 Yet, such lock-in is precisely what happens if you use the proprietary TOTP apps which get mentioned most frequently in major reviews.

 Beyond those already sufficiently bad general points, here are a few more specific observations.

 [Authy](https://www.authy.com) requires a phone number for setup, hardly great for privacy concerns.
 Authy also can make it *really* difficult to break away from its ecosystem, to the point of sometimes not allowing individuals to delete their Authy accounts!
 (I was able to delete mine, but only after waiting thirty days and receiving multiple “Are you sure?” emails.)
-About the only good point of Authy, and one which pulls in many users, is its ease of cross-device syncing—on Authy’s servers—so you can access your TOTPs on your various devices and OSs.
+About the only good point of Authy, and one which pulls in many users, is its ease of cross-device syncing — on Authy’s servers — so you can access your TOTPs on your various devices and OSs.
 Indeed, it’s the only one of these that provides (mostly) full-fledged desktop apps as well as mobile apps.

 [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) is infamous for being a locked box when it comes to getting your TOTPs from one device to another.
 That’s a big deal, considering that phones can die, get stolen or lost, or otherwise become unavailable without warning.
 Google has tried to improve on this problem in the last year, but this app remains a pain in the ass, particularly on this score.
 Sadly, many who’re not familiar with TOTPs see widespread instructions to “use Google Authenticator” and follow them blindly, not realizing many other apps can accomplish the same purpose with much less trouble.

 Corporate and educational environments often require Authy, Cisco’s [Duo app](https://duo.com/product/multi-factor-authentication-mfa/duo-mobile-app), or [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app), so you may not be able to get away from them.
 In fact, I’d go so far as to say you should use one of them *only if* you’re in a setting that requires it.

 Incidentally, here’s a little more about Microsoft Authenticator in particular.
 Lately, Microsoft has been adding some consumer-friendly features to this app.
 It can now be used as a full password management app rather than just for TOTP and Microsoft-specific authentication (more on that in a moment).
 Still, this app remains something to use only if you don’t have a choice or simply don’t know better.[^2] By the way, Microsoft Authenticator really should be considered a one-device-per-user app, so it’s a bad choice if you have any wish to share TOTPs among multiple devices.
 The Microsoft app is best suited for Microsoft-heavy workplaces, where it’s increasingly required for logging into many Microsoft cloud services.
 For example, a [recent wrinkle is that it allows password-less access](https://www.microsoft.com/security/blog/2021/09/15/the-passwordless-future-is-here-for-your-microsoft-account/) to one’s Microsoft account through a proprietary kind of TOTP.
-While there definitely are security advantages to this feature, the app’s various idiosyncrasies and shortcomings versus other TOTP apps—especially the ones I’m about to suggest—make the value of that attribute dubious at best.
+While there definitely are security advantages to this feature, the app’s various idiosyncrasies and shortcomings versus other TOTP apps — especially the ones I’m about to suggest — make the value of that attribute dubious at best.

 I’ll offer one final caution regarding Microsoft Authenticator.
 This comes into play if you do have to use it *and* for some reason end up deleting it and restoring from your previous backup.
 If so, you must do that at **one specific spot** in the app reinstallation process or else you’ll have to re-enter all your TOTPs: